-You may change your amount of optional life insurance to start March 1 by one unit of \$10,000 without completing an Evidence of Insurability form.

-Increases of \$20,000 or more require that you complete an Evidence of Insurability form.

-Increased coverage starts once the insurance company approves the Evidence of Insurability form.
+- you may change your amount of life insurance to start March 1.
+You may increase your coverage by one unit of \$10,000 without completing an Evidence of Insurability form - increases of \$20,000 or more require that you complete an Evidence of Insurability form - increased coverage starts once the insurance company approves the Evidence of Insurability application you may apply to increase your life insurance after a qualifying life event.
+Increased coverage starts once the insurance company approves the Evidence of Insurability application.